steve3535/gitlab-university/day-2/2c-gitlabflow.md

 #### Task 5: Planning Meeting Implementation
 - Set the issue weight to 8 (representing a 1-week task)
-- Invite a new team member, lets suppose his/her name is Sarah
-- Assign the issue to backend developer Sarah
+- Assign the issue to backend developer
 - Set the due date to 2 weeks from today

 ### Development Phase

-#### Task 6: Issue Organization
+#### Task 6: Issue Organization [Backend developper]
-**As Sarah:**
 - Apply the scoped label "Status::In Progress"
-- Add the unscoped label "Back-end"
+- Add the unscoped label "backend"
 - Verify both labels are visible on the issue

 #### Task 7: Setup Base CI/CD Pipeline